 This applies to CVs too.
 Be sure to tailor your CV so it enhances the skills and experience you have when applying for jobs.
 Often, less is more and use facts and figures in your CV to back yourself up.

 Build your mental toughness.
 Resilience is the ability to roll with the punches.
 When stress, adversity or trauma strikes, you’ll still experience anger, grief and pain, but you'll be able to keep functioning.
 That is the goal to be mentally tough.
 Never giving up despite the pain.
 People who practice long distance running or other endurance sports will know this.

 Job hunting is often filled with failures and disappointments (well... not if you're partnering with Argyll Scott) so it's important to rebound quickly by learning from what went wrong and what went right.

 You can't change the past, but you can always look towards the future.
 Accepting and even anticipating change makes it easier to adapt and view new challenges as what they are: Opportunities.

 Losing out on a job you liked is tough, with that in mind, keep going, keep networking, be positive, keep talking with your recruiter and who knows?
 Maybe you'll land an even better job just down the road.

-Reach out to me here in Argyll Scott at firstname.lastname@example.org or on my direct line +852 3695 5197.Posted 10 months ago
+Reach out to me here in Argyll Scott at firstname.lastname@example.org or on my direct line +852 3695 5197.Posted about 1 year ago